sparkflows/sparkflows-docs/docs/user-guide/scheduling/alerts.rst

 Notifications & Alerts
 ======

-Users in general like to be alerted when a Job completes or Fails.
-Especially in Big Data where Jobs can run for hours together.
+Users in general like to be alerted when a job completes or fails specially in Big Data where Jobs can run for hours together.

 Email Notifications/Alerts when Executing Workflows
 -------------------------------------